loelkes/ansible-octoprint/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**

-Steps to reproduce the behaviour.
+Steps to reproduce the behavior.

-**Expected Behaviour**
+**Expected Behavior**

 A clear and concise description of what you expected to happen.

 **Desktop (please complete the following information):**

 - The operating system you're using [e.g. Ubuntu Bionic]
-- The type of device you're using (e.g. Raspi 4 8MB)
+- The type of device you're using (e.g. Raspi 4 8GB)

 **Additional context**